 - Encourages new and innovative approaches to technical education and its assessment

 Program educational objectives are broad statements that describe what graduates are expected to attain within a few years after graduation.
 Program educational objectives are based on the needs of the program’s constituencies.

-- Graduates will have progressed in the computing field by either obtaining an advanced technical/management position, exhibiting entrepreneurial activities or obtaining a graduate degree.
+- Graduates will have progressed in the computing field by either obtaining an advanced technical or management position, exhibiting entrepreneurial activities or obtaining a graduate degree.

-- Graduates will have worked with others to develop software systems that meet the needs of society.
+- Graduates will have contributed to societal needs by working with others to develop software systems.

 - Graduates will be committed to lifelong learning and contributing back to the profession.

 - Graduates will be committed to the professional and ethical standards established by related professional societies.

 Approved by the faculty of the department of computer science on May 1, 2019.

 Student outcomes describe what students are expected to know and be able to do by the time of graduation.
 These relate to the knowledge, skills and behaviors that students acquire as they progress through the program.
 Graduates of the program will have an ability to:

 - Analyze a complex computing problem and to apply principles of computing and other relevant disciplines to identify solutions.